kristiannilsson/python-course/exercises.md

 - Skapa en dictionary programmatiskt (ej manuellt) där nycklarna är nummer mellan 1 och 15 och värdena är nycklarnas kvadrater.
 - Skriv ut varje nyckel-värde-par på en ny rad.
 - Beräkna och skriv ut summan av alla värden i dictionaryn.

+#### E 1.12 Reading a File:

+- Write a Python script that reads a file and prints its contents to the console.
+Create a text file with several lines of text for testing purposes.
+- Additional: Modify the script to read the file line by line and print each one with its line number.

 ### Medium